Diabetic retinopathy

 One type of intravitreal injections are the anti-VEGF injections.
 There are several anti-VEGF drugs, but initially each of them needs to be administered monthly and then at every 2-3 months for an indefined period of time.
 In certain advantageous cases a few (at least 5) injections are sufficient to permanently eliminate the macular edema, but unfortunately most often the treatment lasts for years due to fluid reoccurence.

 Another similar injection therapy are the steroid implants, which are injected into the vitreous within a small absorbable container.
 They dispense the drug gradually and evenly over several months, which is a clear advantage, but due to its complications (glaucoma or cataract formation), we only use the treatment as a fallback solution in selected cases.
 Injection treatments are quite effective during their potency period in a large number of patients, but there are cases which don’t respond to treatment.
-On the other side must be noted that the injections can cause severe complications, such as purulent endophthalmitis, which is a severe, infectious inflammation of the eye that most often leads to permanent vision impairment or blindness.
-However if hygiene rules are followed, its incidence remains quite low.

 Laser treatment